Battle of Chinkiang

-The Battle of Chinkiang (鎮江之戰) was fought between British and Chinese forces in Chinkiang (Zhenjiang), Jiangsu province, China, on 21 July 1842 during the First Opium War.
+The Battle of Chinkiang (鎮江之戰) was fought between British and Chinese forces in Zhenjiang (Chinkiang), Jiangsu province, China, on 21 July 1842 during the First Opium War.
 It was the last major battle of the war.
 The Chinese force consisted of a garrison of Manchu and Mongol Bannermen.
 In command of the British forces was Sir Hugh Gough.
 Leading one brigade was future British field marshal Sir Colin Campbell.
-The British capture of this stronghold allowed them to proceed to Nanking.
+The British capture of this stronghold allowed them to proceed to Nanjing.
 Fought near the confluence of the Grand Canal and Yangtze River, the battle effectively blocked operation of the Caoyun system, a transport network vital for the movement of grain throughout the empire.
 As a result, the Daoguang Emperor decided to sue for peace and agreed to sign the Treaty of Nanking, which brought hostilities to an end.
 Mass suicide was committed by the Manchu Bannermen who were defending the city.

 Battle

-In mid July, the British ships concentrated on Chinkiang and blocked the route between the Yangtze River and the Grand Canal.
-On the morning of July 21, the British attacked Chinkiang from three directions with four brigades.
-With the support of an artillery brigade, 2,310 soldiers of the first brigade attacked the Qing army defending the outside of Chinkiang.
+In mid-July, the British ships concentrated on Zhenjiang and blocked the route between the Yangtze River and the Grand Canal.
+On the morning of July 21, the British attacked Zhenjiang from three directions with four brigades.
+With the support of an artillery brigade, 2,310 soldiers of the first brigade attacked the Qing army defending the outside of Zhenjiang.
 1,832 soldiers of the second brigade attacked the west gate with the support of the navy, and 2,155 soldiers of the third brigade attacked the north gate.
-At that time, there were 1,583 Bannermen in Chinkiang and 2,700 Green Standard Army troops in the south-west suburb.
+At that time, there were 1,583 Bannermen in Zhenjiang and 2,700 Green Standard Army troops in the south-west suburb.
 The Green Standard Army had been transferred from other provinces after the fort outside the city had been attacked.
-The Green Standard Army troops, who had been temporarily concentrated, were not familiar with the terrain of Chinkiang.
+The Green Standard Army troops, who had been temporarily concentrated, were not familiar with the terrain of Zhenjiang.
 Except for a small number of muskets, their weapons were swords and spears.

 At 7 a.m., the British third brigade landed at Beigu mountain and attacked the north gate, covered by heavy artillery fire from British warships.
 The Bannermen guarding the north gate immediately shot with muskets, injuring two British captains.
 The Bannermen dismantled some battlements and hastily set up artillery to counter-attack.
 After a fierce battle of more than an hour, the artillery of the Bannermen was destroyed and the British troops rushed the battery from the side.
 The defenders fought the British on the wall of the city.